RobinsonDionte40hz/PP/ubf_protein/README.md

 # UBF Protein System

+⚠️ **RESEARCH PLATFORM DISCLAIMER**: This is a research platform for exploring consciousness-based protein conformational navigation.
+Current performance: **12-83Å RMSD typical** (research phase, November 2025 validation).
+This system validates consciousness navigation concepts, agent coordination, and energy landscape exploration - it is **NOT designed to compete with production structure prediction tools** like AlphaFold/RosettaFold (which achieve <2Å RMSD).
+The value lies in exploring novel computational approaches, not production-grade accuracy.

 A consciousness-based protein structure prediction system using the Universal Behavioral Framework (UBF).
 This system uses autonomous agents with consciousness coordinates to explore conformational space and predict protein structures through mapless, capability-based navigation.

 ## Table of Contents